Home biogas cheat sheet downloads banner ad.

 You can therefore prolong the intervals between oil and filter changes without violating the operating conditions of the manufacturers.

-Installing expensive physical and chemical scrubbing systems is avoided because Deuto-Clear® Sulfo eliminates sulphur.
+Installing expensive physical and chemical scrubbing systems is avoided because Deuto-Clear® Sulfo is said to effectively eliminate sulphur.

-The product also reduces ammonia in the raw biogas, thus preventing high temperatures in the engine and exhaust, avoiding wear and tear of the engine, and reducing NOx emissions.
+The product is also said to reduce ammonia in the raw biogas, thus preventing high temperatures in the engine and exhaust, avoiding wear and tear of the engine, and reducing NOx emission

-The improved homogeneity of the biogas additives dosed sludge reduces wear and tear of spreading machines and the fertiliser just flows off the leaves of the plants preventing damage.
+The website states that the improved homogeneity of the biogas additives dosed sludge reduces wear and tear of spreading machines and the fertiliser just flows off the leaves of the plants preventing damage.
 The product also supports Feeding Biogas into the Natural Gas Grid. via Improving Biogas Plant Efficiency

-3 Biogas Additives Tested – The Research Result
+14. Three Biogas Additives Tested – The Research Results

 Addition of the mixed additive resulted in 22% more gas production.
 Anaerobic digestion (AD) converts biomass to biogas, however, its performance is often affected by the nutrient condition of AD substrate.
 In this study, a number of biogas additives were tested… via Effects of supplement additives on anaerobic biogas …